dennissxz/data-science-handbook/11-math/52-non-linear-programming.md

 - such $\boldsymbol{z} , \boldsymbol{\Lambda}$ aka dual certificate
 - complementary slackness $\boldsymbol{\Lambda} \boldsymbol{X} = \boldsymbol{0}$ says has some null space, i.e. $\operatorname{dim} (\operatorname{null}  (\boldsymbol{\Lambda})) \ge 1$, but the strict complementary condition says it is exactly $1$.

-#### KKT Satisfied
+:::{admonition,note,dropdown} Geometric meaning of dual certificate: normal cone

+We briefly introduce the normal cone for this problem, which helps to understand the KKT conditions on dual certificate.
+For the simpler case where variable is a vector $\boldsymbol{x} \in \mathbb{R} ^n$, see [here](normal-cones).

-To show that, we use first order necessary condition.
-Recall the problem is
+Recall the original problem can is

 $$\min\ - \langle  \boldsymbol{B}, \boldsymbol{X} \rangle \qquad \text{s.t. } \boldsymbol{X} \succeq 0, X_{ii}=1$$